doc4d/docs/docs/code-editor/interface.md

 ## Editing area

-The editing area contains the text of the method.
-You enter and modify the method text in this area.
+This is where you write and edit your code.
 The editor automatically indents method text and colors the different syntax elements for clear code structure.

 ## Customizing the editing area